If you have already started shopping for tiles, you have probably noticed that today tiles come in bigger sizes than they used to be ten years ago.

 All for one reason: Seamless Floors

 The logic behind the large format porcelain tile is to cover the floor with the least amount of tiles.
-Less tile will make less seam and will have less grout.
+Less tile will create less seam.
+Plus, it will require less grout

 Can We Install Large Tiles With Thin-set?